Yoshi-D/bank-api/README.md

 Time taken: About 4-5 hours.

 In the future, I could add API key authentication.
-Open to any contributions.